sirken/lyrics-cli/README.md

 A basic CLI lyrics search in Python 3, using the [lyrics-extractor](https://github.com/Techcatchers/PyLyrics-Extractor) library.

-Because I spend a lot of time in the terminal, I wanted the most straight-forward way to search for lyrics from the CLI without having to know the exact song name, or even the exact spelling.
-The only thing returned are lyrics for the best match.
+Because I spend a lot of time in the terminal, I wanted the most straight-forward way to search for lyrics from the CLI without knowing the exact song name or title, or by searching for some of the lyrics.
+This script returns the lyrics of the best match for your search terms.

 ## Key features:

 * CLI-only version
 * TK GUI version as well
-* Library supports flexible input (mix and match artist and song terms)
+* Library supports flexible input (artist name, title, lyrics)
 * Library can handle misspellings

 ## Prerequisites